Early Withdrawal Penalties for Traditional and Roth IRAs

 There is yet another loophole for earnings on Roth contributions.
 If you contribute and withdraw within the same tax year, then the contribution is treated as if it was never made.

-For example, if you contribute $5,000 in the current year and those funds generate $500 in earnings, you can withdraw the full $5,500 penalty free, as long as the distribution is taken prior to your tax filing due date.
+For example, if you contribute $5,000 in the current year and those funds generate $500 in earnings, you can withdraw the full $5,500 penalty-free, as long as the distribution is taken before your tax filing due date.
 However, you would have to report those earnings as investment income.

 Traditional to Roth IRA Conversions